Measurement That Matches Theory: Theory-Driven Identification in IRT Models: Abstract

 \section{Abstract}

-Measurement is the necessary bridge between theory and empirical test, but it is also the weak link: complex concepts such as ideology, identity, and legitimacy are difficult to measure.
-Yet, without measurement that matches theoretical constructs, careful empirical studies may not be testing what they were intended to test.
-Item Response Theory (IRT) models offer promise in measurement as they produce transparent and improvable measures of latent factors thought to underlie behavior.
+Measurement is the weak link between theory and empirical test.
+Complex concepts such as ideology, identity, and legitimacy are difficult to measure; yet, without measurement that matches theoretical constructs, careful empirical studies may not be testing that which they had intended.
+Item Response Theory (IRT) models offer promise by producing transparent and improvable measures of latent factors thought to underlie behavior.
 Unfortunately, those factors have no intrinsic substantive interpretations.
-Prior solutions to the substantive interpretation problem either require additional information about data units or limit the number of latent factors to one.
-We propose and validate a solution, IRT-M, that produces multiple, potentially correlated, latent dimensions, each with substantive meaning that the analyst specifies before analysis to match theoretical concepts.
+Prior solutions to the substantive interpretation problem require exogenous information about the units, such as legislators or survey respondents, which make up the data; limit analysis to one latent factor; and/or are difficult to generalize.
+We propose and validate a solution, IRT-M, that produces multiple, potentially correlated, generalizable, latent dimensions, each with substantive meaning that the analyst specifies before analysis to match theoretical concepts.
 We offer an R package and step-by-step instructions in its use, via an application to survey data.